cygx/crow/spec.md

 ### Record Responses

-Transfer of a CRC32 checksum is optional.
+Transfer of a CRC32 checksum is not recommended.

 ```
 data = <id.4> <crc.4> <size.8> <timestamp.8>